Yum Woon Sen – Cellophane Mun Bean Noodle Spicy Salad

 6. Dress with lettuce, sliced cucumber and tomato.

-Today at lunch, I made our Thai food favorite, Yum Woon Sen, again after a long time.
-I like to add a lot of vegetables and make it sour and spicy as usual.
+Today at lunch, I made our Thai food favorite at our office, Yum Woon Sen, for the first time after a long time.
+I like to add a lot of vegetables and make it more sour and spicy than usual.
 The color is so red because I crushed the pepper real good.
 To make it red like in the picture but keep the same spicy level, you should cut the red pepper in half and then throw away the seed.
 Some restaurants in Thailand use hot sauce to make it red, but I never try it.
 I think the hot sauce make Yum Woon Sen taste strange.